 How the Blogger Voices Network Operates

-During the week, members receive access to our private Facebook group with daily encouragement on contentment, network opportunities, and more.
-You’ll hear briefly from our Encouragement Hosts six days a week to practice contentment, keep our blog as an offering for God’s glory, and not allow comparison to divide us.
+You’ll also hear regularly from our Encouragement Hosts in the group, to practice contentment, keep our blog as an offering for God’s glory, and not allow comparison to divide us.

 Though we didn’t deserve it, Jesus responded with goodness and kindness. …And we start living lives of kindness and purpose when we realize how much God loves those around us, too.
 This is where God’s Spirit invites us to move from a me-first mentality into a faith-first mentality.
 We need God’s help to see the people around us as the image bearers they are. —Candace Cameron Bure

 - Is membership free?
 Yes!
 Save your money for other neat blogging stuff.